-- International (including the Former Soviet Union)
+- International (including Israel and the Former Soviet Union)

 - Northeastern Pennsylvania

-- Supporting the renovation or construction of affordable housing
+- Renovation or construction of affordable housing.

-- Neighborhood revitalization and community improvement projects in low-income areas
+- Neighborhood revitalization and community improvement projects in low-income areas.

-Organizations that distribute funds to many of the Foundation’s priority program areas.
-For example: The Associated Jewish Charities, Catholic Charities, Associated Black Charities, United Way, the Baltimore Community Foundation and the like in the Baltimore area, and similar organizations in northeastern Pennsylvania and Hawaii.
+- This could include The Associated: Jewish Community Federation of Baltimore, Catholic Charities, Associated Black Charities, United Way, the Baltimore Community Foundation and the like in the Baltimore area, and similar organizations in Northeastern Pennsylvania and Hawaii.

-Letters of Inquiry (LOIs) are accepted on a rolling basis
+LOIs are accepted on a rolling basis.

-- Grants are made in one of three categories: General Operating Support, Program Support, Capital Project
+- Grants are made in one of three categories: General Operating Support, Program Support, Capital Project.

-- Each type of grant requires its own specific LOI
+- Each type of grant requires its own specific LOI.

-- The Foundation will confirm receipt of each LOI within 30 days
+- The Foundation will confirm receipt of each LOI within 30 days.